-Bitcoin mining is one of the most exciting endeavors.
-Apart from the lucrative economic returns, it gives miners the privilege to mine their own bitcoins.
+Bitcoin mining is one of the most exciting endeavours.
+Apart from the lucrative economic returns, it gives miners the privilege to mine their bitcoins.
 While the yield may vary from one miner to another, it is always considered a more profitable option than buying.
 From the technical point of view, mining is the activity that allows miners to generate bitcoins by using proof of work algorithms.
 A few years ago, it was easy to mine bitcoins virtually from any computer and make good profits.
 But as bitcoin mining grew popular, that privilege was quickly taken away as solving hashes became difficult.

-Today, you have to invest in powerful hardware in order to make substantial profits as a solo miner.
+Today, you have to invest in powerful hardware to make substantial profits as a solo miner.
 This challenge is what prompted miners to come together and form what we now call ‘mining pools’ to increase the chances of solving the hash rate.

 What is a bitcoin mining pool?

 Pooled mining means miners are working together and work like one big miner, which guarantees faster solving of blocks and earns regular profits.
 The whole purpose of a bitcoin mining pool is to work together and form a pool.
 When miners combine their resources and efforts, they increase their chances of discovering the solutions to any block.
 When a solution to a block is found, it rewards the newly generated coin to its miner– the pool owner.
 The pool owner then shares the profits between the miners based on their contributions.
-While earnings, in this case, are shared, pool mining creates constant revenue in small values, which makes it better than mining solo, that can take up to a year to mine a block.
+While earnings, in this case, are shared, pool mining creates constant revenue in small values, which makes it better than mining solo, which can take up to a year to mine a block.

 How do bitcoin mining pools work?